milvus-io/milvus-docs/site/en/userGuide/tools/cli_commands.md

 ## list indexes
 Lists all indexes for a collection.
-> Currently, a collection supports a maximum of one index.
+<div class="alert note"> Currently, a collection supports a maximum of one index. </div>

 ### Syntax
 ```shell
 list indexes -c (text)